qxxxb/stdlinux-dotfiles/GUIDE.md

 ---

 At this point you should have a fairly usable setup.
-If you want to further tweak your setup, you can editing configuration files such as `~/.zshrc`, `~/.vimrc`, and `~/.tmux.conf`.
+If you want to further tweak your setup, you can start customizing configuration files such as `~/.zshrc`, `~/.vimrc`, and `~/.tmux.conf`.
 You can find examples online and also in this repository.